martinos/view_server/README.md

 ## Simplifying the ssh command

 It can be teadious to add the -R parameter each time that you want to ssh to the remote server.
-In order to create the tunnel automaticaly you can add this at the end of your.
-In order to create the tunnel automaticaly you can add this at the end of your .ssh/ssh.config
+In order to create the tunnel automaticaly you can add this at the end of your ~/.ssh/config

     Host * !*github* !*bitbucket*
     RemoteForward 10021 localhost:10021